mmharshith6-web/stock/README.md

 # Stock Price Prediction Project

 ## Overview
-This is a machine learning-based stock price prediction application with a futuristic UI.
-The application uses LSTM neural networks to predict stock prices and provides a responsive web interface for visualization.
+This is a stock price prediction application with a futuristic UI.
+The application uses statistical methods to predict stock prices and provides a responsive web interface for visualization.

 ## Features
 - Real-time stock data visualization
-- LSTM-based price prediction
+- Statistical-based price prediction
 - Responsive and futuristic UI with animations
 - Developer information section
 - Multiple stock symbol support